 South Africa is one of the most beautiful countries in the world with so many things to offer the visitor – wildlife, beautiful scenery, beaches, mountains, world-class wines and yes wonderful food.

 Biltong is dried, cured meat and is a favourite snack of South Africans.
 It can be made out of a variety of different meats including beef and game.
+It is similar (though not as sweet as) American beef jerky.

 It is produced when vinegar, spices and salt dry and cure the meat.
 It is low in fat and absolutely delicious!